polymonster/pmtech/readme.md

 Tool scripts written in python and using some c++ executables to build data:
 - Collada to binary - Models, skeletons and animations
 - Textures - Compression and conversion using NVTT (Nvidia)
-- Premake5 - All projects are configured using pre-make and are IDE agnostic
+- Premake5 - All projects are configured using premake and are IDE agnostic
 - Shader Compiler - FXC offline shader compilation
 - Generic Shader Language (todo)